maximromanov/jedli/documentation/source/technicalmanual - Kopie.rst

 This is the module that initiates the GUI (graphical user interface).
 In the executable version of the program, it is called jedli_main.exe

-.. automodule:: jedli_main
+.. automodule:: jedli.jedli_main
    :members:
-   :undoc-members:

 jedli_gui
 _________

 Contains the code for the main window of the Jedli GUI

-.. automodule:: modules.jedli_gui
+.. automodule:: jedli.modules.jedli_gui
    :members:
-   :undoc-members:

 jedli_logic
 ___________

 Contains the code for the main Jedli search tools (Indexer, Highlighter, Context Search)

-.. automodule:: modules.jedli_logic
+.. automodule:: jedli.modules.jedli_logic
    :members:
-   :undoc-members:

 core_mining_functions
 _____________________

 Contains the functions that are used by all jedli tools

-.. automodule:: modules.core_mining_functions
+.. automodule:: jedli.modules.core_mining_functions
    :members:
-   :undoc-members:

 jedli_global.py
 _______________

 Contains important global variables

-.. automodule:: modules.jedli_global
+.. automodule:: jedli.modules.jedli_global
    :members:
-   :undoc-members:

 jedli_logger.py
 _______________

 Contains the code for the log screen that opens alongside the main Jedli window

-.. automodule:: modules.jedli_logger
+.. automodule:: jedli.modules.jedli_logger
    :members:
-   :undoc-members:

 jedli_EpubConverter
 ___________________

 Contains an epub converter for Shamela texts

-.. automodule:: modules.jedli_EpubConverter
+.. automodule:: jedli.modules.jedli_EpubConverter
    :members:
-   :undoc-members:

 jedli_search_options
 ____________________

 Contains the code for the search options window GUI

-.. automodule:: modules.jedli_search_options
+.. automodule:: jedli.modules.jedli_search_options
    :members:
-   :undoc-members:

 source_selection
 ________________

 Contains the code for the source selection window GUI

-.. automodule:: modules.source_selection
+.. automodule:: jedli.modules.source_selection
    :members:
-   :undoc-members:

 sourceUpdate
 ____________

 Contains the code for the source update window GUI

-.. automodule:: modules.sourceUpdata
+.. automodule:: jedli.modules.sourceUpdata
    :members:
-   :undoc-members:

 setDefaultValues
 ________________

 Contains the code for the set default values window GUI

-.. automodule:: modules.setDefaultValues
+.. automodule:: jedli.modules.setDefaultValues
    :members:
-   :undoc-members:

 date_plot
 _________

 Contains the code for the plotly graph that represents the spread of results over time

-.. automodule:: modules.date_plot
+.. automodule:: jedli.modules.date_plot
    :members:
-   :undoc-members:

 chronoplot
 __________

 Contains the code for the plotly scatter/line plot that represents the distribution of the sets of search words within the text

-.. automodule:: modules.chronoplot
+.. automodule:: jedli.modules.chronoplot
    :members:
-   :undoc-members: